What Happens if Your Hardware Wallet Breaks or Gets Lost?

 Trezor provides a similar two-year warranty for hardware failures not resulting from user abuse.
 To make a claim, you’ll need proof of purchase and the original device packaging.

-For devices that are out of warranty, it’s possible to look for screen replacements or USB parts online but it is not recommended to fix the device yourself.
+Warranty replacements usually take about 1–2 weeks for processing and shipping.
+For devices that are out of warranty, it’s possible to look for screen replacements or USB parts online but we do not recommend to fix the device yourself.

 Can’t Access Your Funds on Your Broken Hardware Wallet?
 Contact Crypto Recovers for Help!